AidenP2P/test-app-aptitudex/PAYMASTER_INTEGRATION_SPECIFICATION.md

   }

   /**
-   * Construire la requête de sponsoring
+   * Build the sponsoring request
    */
   static buildSponsoringRequest(
     to: Address,